damienbod/AspNetCoreMultipleProject/src/DataAccessMySqlProvider/readme.md

 }
 ```

-The application uses the configuration from the config.json and this file is used to get the MySQL connection string.
+The application uses the configuration from the config.json.
+This file is used to get the MySQL connection string, which is used in the Startup class.

 ```csharp
   "DataAccessMySqlProvider": {